 Also in 2012, Brennan organized a group of volunteers to plant daffodils on area highways.

 Brennan also worked to promote ordinances allowing street musicians and food vendors in downtown St. Louis.
 Along with the American Institute of Architects, he led a successful effort to clean up downtown storefronts.
-Charlie and his listeners raised hundreds of thousands of dollars on his radio show to plant flowers in downtown St. Louis.
-Charlie raised the money to install 27 historic plaques in the downtown St. Louis area.
+Charlie and his listeners raised hundreds of thousands of dollars on his show to plant flowers in downtown St. Louis.
+Charlie also raised funds to install 27 historic plaques in the downtown St. Louis area.

 The St. Louis Business Journal named Brennan “A Most Valuable Volunteer in St. Louis” and St. Louis Magazine called him one of St. Louis’ 50 Most Powerful People.